CP1401/Practicals/prac_04/README.md

     print("---------------------")
 ```

-(Noting that this uses a list, which we haven't learned about yet - but you can hopefully see how it works.)
+(Note that the above example uses a list, which we haven't learned about yet - but hopefully you can see how it works.
+You should not use lists for this program.)

 Write a program that asks the user for a number of rows and columns, then prints the numbers to mach, like: